dmhdev/dockerized-django-angular-api-template/README.md

 ~$ docker-compose up --build
 ```

 When Docker has started the Angular Live Development Server, in your browser, go to http://localhost:4200/ to see the API.
-The main page will **Get** a list of Items, a form to **Post** New Items, and the option to **Update or Delete** when an Item is selected.
+The main page will **Get** a list of Items, include a form to **Post** New Items, and the option to **Update or Delete** when an Item is selected.

 To take the project down: